pallasite99/pallasite99/README.md

 1. Working on an IEEE paper
 2. Web3 and Blockchain internship
 3. Working on an open source project at Reality AI Labs
+4. Automating UI / UX based wireframe generation
+5. Developing a custom GPT for Pediatrics for parents of younger children
 <!--END_SECTION:activity-->

 click below to donate and support my work!